 “Your consciousness is the only instrument required for liberation.
 Befriend it and surrender it to Brahman… Your consciousness is the centre of all things in the world.
 It has millions and millions of names, but remains unstained by even a single name.”

-“Your most important asset is the “knowledge” that “you are” prior to emanation of mind.
-Hold on to this “knowledge” and meditate.
+“Your most important asset is the knowledge that you are prior to emanation of mind.
+Hold on to this knowledge and meditate.
 Nothing is superior to this…”

-“As his affectionate yet direct guidance suggests, Nisargadatta’s Yoga means to remain attentive to one’s Beingness.
-This is most effective and transformative when we begin to do it without effort or pretence, when we naturally live meditatively and inquiringly and are familiar with shifting the focus of consciousness.
-This is the continual encounter of Self-intimacy, to surrender our “small” lives to our vast lives and to let it be our teacher, to wonder deeply and intensely, to investigate, till we arrive at the crux of the mind’s misunderstanding and thus to the clarity of non-dual Knowing beyond all that is illusory.
-Then we discover that it’s impossible to feel isolated or lonely, because we’re flawlessly connected to everything.
-This is the utmost secure human existence; it is true friendship, harmony and wholeness, real intimacy of Self-with-Self.”
+As his affectionate yet direct guidance suggests, Nisargadatta’s Yoga means to stay attentive to one’s beingness.
+This is most effective and transformative when we’re attentive to being without effort or pretence, when we naturally live meditatively and inquiringly and are familiar with shifting the focus of Consciousness.
+This is the continual encounter of Self-intimacy: to surrender our “small” lives to our vast lives and to let them be our teacher, to wonder earnestly, to investigate, until we arrive at the crux of the mind’s misunderstanding and thus to the clarity of non-dual Knowing beyond the illusory.
+Then we discover that it’s impossible to be isolated or afraid because we are everything.
+What is there to be scared of?
+Who is missing from our lives?
+Yes, loneliness and fear may fleetingly pass through us, and we feel them fully, but we aren’t fooled into claiming them.
+We know the difference between superficial experience and truth.
+This is the utmost secure human existence; it’s true friendship, harmony, and wholeness, real intimacy of Self-with-Self.

 The Seven Principles of Nisarga Yoga (as identified by Nic Higham, 2018)